semimod/openvaf-website/content/docs/getting-started/introduction.md

 +++

-## Introduction to Compact Models
+## Circuit Simulation

 Circuit simulators play a critical role in the design of electrical circuits.
-By allowing designers to test the behavior of their circuits before fabrication they **significantly reduce design time and costs**.
+Accurate simulations allow circuit designers to validate the behavior of circuits before actual fabrication happens, potentially saving **significantly costs due to re-design.**
-Producing a test-wafer during IC development producing costs tens of thousands of euros.
-More importantly a lead-time of at least 6 months is required which significantly hinders design velocity.
-Accurate simulations alleviate this problem by reducing the number of required design iterations, ideally enabling a first-time-right design.

-Circuit simulators require models that describe the behavior of the used electronic devices.
-Full simulation of device physics (TCAD) is impractical, because it requires usually secret foundry data and takes an hour to simulate just a single transistor Instead, so-called compact models are used that mathematically describe the terminal characteristics of devices as functions of terminal voltages and model parameters.

-There are two primary variables that influence the accuracy of a simulation:
+Of course, the simulation of a circuit critically depends on the so-called compact models that are employed in the simulator.

-* The accuracy of the compact-model
+* The **accuracy of the compact-model**
-* The quality of the model parameters extracted from measurements of the electronic devices.
+* The quality of the **model parameters**

-If you require a high-quality set of model-parameters, please [contact us](https://wwww.semimod.de) we are experts!
-However, even the best parameter extraction can not compensate an inaccurate compact-model.
-Therefore, compact models have **grown in complexity** significantly to reduce development costs and **keep up with modern technologies**.
+## Compact Models

+Compact models are mathematical models that allows to predict the device **terminal characteristics** by means of computationally inexpensive equations.
+With increasingly advanced technologies, compact models have been **growing significantly in complexity**.
+At the same time an increasingly diverse set of technologies is offered to designers, requiring **specific compact models for each kind of electron device**.

-However, this complexity has made **integrating** these models **into simulators manually tedious, error-prone task and expensive** process.
+The complexity of compact models has made the manual integration into simulators **a tedious, error-prone and expensive** task.
-In particular, the derivatives of all computed terminal characteristics are required by simulators.
-These symbolic derivatives quickly balloon to unmanageable terms that are many times larger than the (already complex) model equations.
-Numeric derivatives are not an option as they are an order of magnitude slower to compute and often cause convergence problems.
-As a result, we frequently encountered **incorrect compact models** when working with our customers.
-Furthermore, some simulators with no/limited Verilog-A integration **are lacking many compact-models**.
+One reason for this is that not only the model equations have to be implemented, but also their derivatives.
+The necessary accuracy of the derivatives is high because even small errors may lead to non-convergence, rendering numeric differentiation impractical.
+It is not uncommon, even in commercial tools, to find model **implementation bugs** or observing **convergence problems** that fundamentally results from errors in derivatives.
+Some simulators with no or limited Verilog-A integration **lack many compact-models and can therefore not be used at all to simulate many processes**.

-Finally, these manually implemented compact models often **differ between multiple simulators** as EDA vendors rename parameters or change model equations.
+Manually implemented compact models may **differ between simulators** since EDA vendors like to rename parameters or change particular model equations.
-Therefore, PDKs are often only usable with a select few simulators.
+Since there may be simulator specific peculiarities for model implementations, PDKs can usually only be used with a few specific simulators.

-## Moving the industry forward with Verilog-A
+## Verilog-A

-To address these problems it has become the [de-facto standard](https://si2.org/standard-models/) to develop and distribute compact models in Verilog-A.
+Verilog-A has been developed to address these problems and has become the [de-facto standard](https://si2.org/standard-models/) for developing and distributing compact models.
-Verilog-A allows implementing compact models in a **simulator independent** language.
+It allows implementing compact models via a **simulator independent** and well-defined language.
-Furthermore, derivatives do not need to be implemented by hand.
-This tedious and error-prone process is instead automatically performed when the Verilog-A code is compiled for use within a circuit simulator.

-Verilog-A also makes compact-models more flexible by allowing modifications without considering complex implementation details like derivatives or interaction with the simulator.
-This makes identifying problems and advanced design tasks easier.
-For example most compact-models do not produce correct results at cryogenic temperatures.
-When Verilog-A integration is available, model equations are can be adjusted to correctly account for low temperatures.
+Simulators can then implement a **model compiler** for Verilog-A models that allows to use the models **without the need to manually implement them**.

+Verilog-A makes **model development** easier as it enables to modify the model code without having to worry about model implementation details and derivatives.
-Verilog-A can be useful beyond compact modelling by also facilitating the implementation of behavioral models or even entire circuits.
+Verilog-A can also be used for **implementing behavioral or data-driven models**, or even entire circuits.
-Implementing these in Verilog-A instead of net lists has the advantage of being portable across simulators and also allows for increased ergonomics and flexibility by offering a more powerful language compared to netlists.
+Models and PDK implementation with Verilog-A instead of traditional netlists also has the advantage of being inherently **portable between simulators**.

 <!-- The difficulty of incorporating Verilog-A models into circuit simulators has been overcome